Tracks/Areas of Concentration

 Political Advocacy & Leadership Track (PALT)

-The Geriatric Area of Concentration is supported by the two Geriatric certified Family Physicians on our faculty.
+The Geriatric Area of Concentration is supported by a Geriatric certified Family Physician on our faculty.
 Requirements include:

 - Documentation of satisfactory completion of four weeks of approved geriatric medicine elective